What is 'supercritical'?

 Take care of your customers and staff

-It is more environmentally responsible to use CO2 as an extraction solvent.
-Carbon dioxide is produced as a natural organic waste from fermentation and respiration.
-It can be captured for use without the need for synthesis and processing, which can be harmful to our environment and create additional costs.
+Produced as a natural organic waste from fermentation and respiration, CO2 can be captured for use without the need for synthesis and processing which can be harmful to the environment and create additional costs.

 CO2 retains solvency power as either a liquid (subcritical) or supercritical fluid.

-At subcritical parameters it is possible to remove extractants that are thermolabile, resulting in more aromatic extracts.
+At subcritical parameters it is possible to remove extractants that are thermolabile (readily destroyed or deactivated by heat), resulting in more aromatic extracts.
 Extracts obtained from CO2 most closely resemble the natural starting material, which is the goal of essential oil extraction.

 By changing extraction pressure and temperature of supercritical CO2, its solubility and selectivity for a species of interest can be changed to optimize an extraction.
 CO2 displays exceptional extractant selectability over a wide range of pressure, from 300 psi upwards.

-In this same way, it is even possible in CO2 extraction to refuse undesired compounds such as chlorophyll.
+CO2 extraction makes it possible to refuse undesired compounds such as chlorophyll.